 The earliest engines were hand-powered and the water was supplied by men carrying buckets and dumping it into a container which fed the manual pump.
 In 1822 an engine was invented which could draft water from a water source.

 Eye Fire Station

 A new fire engine was purchased for the village in 1826.
-It was still in use 66 years later but must have been must have been showing its age.
-It was reported at the Greyhound fire of January 1892,“The local engine, an antiquated piece of mechanism, which had not been put in use for a long time, was found to be of little use, as is usually the case when wanted, in fact, quite incapable of saving the building”.
+It was still in use 66 years later but must have been showing its age.
+It was reported at the Greyhound fire of January 1892, “The local engine, an antiquated piece of mechanism, which had not been put in use for a long time, was found to be of little use, as is usually the case when wanted, in fact, quite incapable of saving the building”.